forcedotcom/cli/releasenotes/README.md

 [Click here for the v48 release notes.](./v48.md)

+## 49.8.0 (Aug 27, 2020)

+* NEW: As part of [open-sourcing Salesforce CLI](https://developer.salesforce.com/blogs/2020/05/open-sourcing-salesforce-cli.html), we’ve broken out the source for the config commands (`force:config:set`, `force:config:get`, `force:config:list`) into [their own GitHub repo](https://github.com/salesforcecli/plugin-config).
+As a result, the commands are now in the `config` namespace and no longer in the `force` namespace.
+For example:

+	 `$ sfdx config:set apiVersion=50.0`

+    But don’t worry, the current way to run the commands, such as `force:config:set`, still works.
+We plan to deprecate the `force` version of the commands in the future.
+But for now, your existing workflow and CI/CD jobs will continue working.

+    We’ve also added the `config:unset` command to unset a configuration value.
+This new command is only in the `config` namespace.

+    `$ sfdx config:unset apiVersion`

+* NEW: Disable polling of your org's SourceMember object when you run the `force:source:push|pull` commands by setting the SFDX_DISABLE_SOURCE_MEMBER_POLLING environment variable to TRUE.

+    The commands poll the SourceMember object to track what's changed between your local source and the org after the push or pull completes.
+If you have a large metadata deployment, however, the polling can take a while, or even time out.
+Sometimes you don't require source tracking at all, such as in a CI/CD job.
+These use cases are good candidates for setting this environment variable.

+    The environment variable works with both scratch orgs and sandboxes.

+    `$ export SFDX_DISABLE_SOURCE_MEMBER_POLLING=true`

+    **WARNING**: When you disable SourceMember polling, the CLI's internal tracking of what's changed between your local source and org metadata gets out of sync.
+As a result, subsequent runs of the `force:source:push|pull|status` commands are unreliable, and it's up to you to synchronize your source.
+To reset source tracking, use the `force:source:tracking:reset` command.

+* CHANGE: We’ve changed the name of the local file that prevents Salesforce CLI from prompting you about trusting an unsigned plugin when you try to install it.
+The file is now called `unsignedPluginAllowList.json`, previously called `unsignedPluginWhiteList.json`.
+The file with the old name will continue to work for a while, but we recommend you change the name after you install this week's release.

 ## 49.7.0 (August 20, 2020)

 * FIX: We fixed more regressions related to multiple package directory listings in `sfdx-project.json` that point to the same path. ([July 14, 2020 fix](./v48.md#48228-july-14-2020), [GitHub issue #468](../../../issues/468))